-Wellington is tucked between lush green hills surrounding a magnificent harbour.
-The capital city is arguably the country's most fashionable centre, an energetic metropolitan hub, home to a wide selection of restaurants, microbreweries, cafes, art galleries and museums, including the Museum of New Zealand Te Papa Tongarewa – known commonly as Te Papa, which roughly translates as 'Our Place'.
+Tucked between lush green hills and a magnificent harbour, New Zealand's unassuming capital is arguably the country's most fashionable city, an energetic metropolitan hub.
+It's home to a wide and wonderful selection of restaurants, microbreweries, cafes, art galleries and museums, including the Museum of New Zealand Te Papa Tongarewa – known commonly as Te Papa, which roughly translates as 'Our Place'.
 It's the most visited museum in Oceania and features everything from science and the arts to exhibits on Maori culture.